 I'd forgotten about that time in my life until recently.
 Celeste and I had a long weekend away in a B&B in Glen Rose, Texas.
 We were close to Dublin, and everyone knows that's where you get real Dr Pepper.
 See www.dublindrpepper.com.
 They use Imperial pure cane sugar instead of the high fructose stuff you usually get.
 I learned Dublin Dr Pepper is actually bottled in Temple, but it was fun visiting the combination museum and old time fountain.
 I told the man behind the fountain about the Dr Pepper malt I had invented, and he said they make them all the time.
 I ordered one and the memories poured in.
 I was a teenager again.
 I savored that drink and thought of Austin the way it was in the fifties.

-In writing Where Love Once Lived, that older version of Austin pops into my head often.
-I don't ignore the new Austin which I've learned to love, but I'm reminded of a happy time in my life.
+While writing Where Love Once Lived, the older version of Austin popped into my head often.
+I didn't ignore the new Austin which I've learned to love, but I'm reminded of a happy time in my life.
 Have you found ways to visit your childhood?
 I'd like to hear about it.